 I had been wanting to buy a Bayern pass and take the train to random stops for a while on one of my days off, and my roommate decided to tag along.
 My end location goal was a town called Kochel, to visit Kochelsee.
 If you remember the above German lesson you’ll know this meant I wanted to visit the lake in Kochel.

-What can I say, I have a think for lakes.
+What can I say, I have a thing for lakes.

 Kochel was beautiful, and the walk to the lake brought us through farmlands.
 Farms speak to my soul on a personal level, and there is something so warm and comforting about a European farm.
 There is also something warm and comforting about a European cemetery.
 That sounds really bizarre, but the churches associated with the cemeteries are elaborate and eye-catching, and the energy at these cemeteries is comforting.